reorg/pg_repack/doc/pg_repack.rst

-  -S, --moveidx             move repacked indexes to *TBLSPC* too -o, --order-by=COLUMNS    order by columns instead of cluster keys -n, --no-order            do vacuum full instead of cluster -N, --dry-run             print what would have been repacked -j, --jobs=NUM            Use this many parallel jobs for each table -i, --index=INDEX         move only the specified index -x, --only-indexes        move only indexes of the specified table
+  -S, --moveidx             move repacked indexes to *TBLSPC* too -o, --order-by=COLUMNS    order by columns instead of cluster keys -n, --no-order            do vacuum full instead of cluster -N, --dry-run             print what would have been repacked and exit -j, --jobs=NUM            Use this many parallel jobs for each table -i, --index=INDEX         move only the specified index -x, --only-indexes        move only indexes of the specified table